philzook58/philzook58.github.io/_notes/Logic/smt.md

 Herbrand universe saturation is sort of key.
 Can I achieve this with gas?
 I could artificially macroize sorts to do so.

+Using existentials is in a sense defining skolem function symbols Defining function symbols is in a sense invoking an implicit congruence and totality axiom which have scary quantifiers.

 [interestting tidbit](https://stackoverflow.com/questions/24062292/most-efficient-way-to-represent-memory-buffers-in-z3) suggests not using array initialization using stores.
 Instead element by element.
 Also extensionality axiom for arrays can be turned off

 https://stackoverflow.com/questions/28149863/why-is-e-matching-for-conjunctions-sensitive-to-order-case-splitting-strategy

 # Z3 source spelunking